-- Area to modern alternations, careful consideration will need to be given to the siting and design of the panels. - 72.
-The installation of panels will not be appropriate on the principal elevations of buildings or in prominent locations within Conservation Areas.
-Alternative locations at the rear of buildings, on subsidiary outbuildings or ground.-mounted, where the panels would not be visible from the highway, should be considered.
-They should not project more than 200mm from the roof or wall surface. - 73.
+Area to modern alternations, careful consideration will need to be given to the siting and design of the panels.

+- 72. Notwithstanding prevailing householder permitted development rights, the installation of microgeneration equipment on the principal elevations of buildings or in prominent locations within Conservation Areas will require careful consideration.
+Alternative locations at the rear of buildings, on subsidiary outbuildings or ground-mounted, where the panels would not be visible from the highway, should be considered.
+They should not project more than 200mm from the roof or wall surface.
+Solar slates along with an increasing number of 'heritage range' products are available. - 73.
 The panels themselves should be of a dark colour and the framing should be in matt black or grey.
 Standard light-coloured blue panels with reflective light grey framing should be avoided.